mkrolczyk12/organizationApp/README.md

 * spring-boot-starter: actuator, data-jpa, hateoas, web, security, starter-test

 ## Extended info
-In the current version the application has no frontend, communication with the application takes place via JSON API, whose endpoints can be found below.
+Communication with the application takes place via JSON API, whose endpoints can be found below.
 The project structure is expanded according to individual application components.
 The application has two profiles: local and production.
 Project also has a configuration that allow/deny uses spring aspects for measures the time of performing each function from the expensesProcess Package (in the future the measurement will cover all functions from each package).
 A brief description of each project package:
 * aspect - contains all aspects around functions in the application
 * categoryExpenses - part of the application related with categories